xrdocs/automation/_tutorials/wae-smart-licensing.md

 ### Install WAE Design License

-At this point, you should be able to install the WAE Design Smart License by connecting it to the WAE Server.
+Start WAE Design client, and select File > License > Install.
+Select **Use smart license**.
+Enable WAE Design for Smart Licensing by entering the WAE Server details and then selecting Ok.

 ![WAE Design Smart License]({{site.baseurl}}/images/screenshot 2021-08-19 21.59.12.png)

-After this, perform a license refresh and/or exit and restart the WAE Design Client.
-Doing a license check should show the correct licenses being installed.
+Perform a license refresh and then restart the WAE Design Client.
+License check will show the installed licenses.

 ![WAE Design Smart License Installed]({{site.baseurl}}/images/screenshot 2021-08-20 05.54.42.png)

-Note: the WAE Server NETCONF port (2022 by default) must always be reachable by the WAE Design client for Smart Licensing to be used.
+Note: the WAE Server NETCONF port (2022 by default) must always be reachable from the WAE Design client for Smart Licensing.

 ### Troubleshooting

-On the WAE Server, set verbosity to 60 (debug) for the respective nimos prior to running a collection. $WAE_RUN/packages/cisco-wae-nimo/priv/work/<network>/lfi_igpconfig1.log will contain essential information pertaining to licensing.
-Together with $WAE_RUN/logs/wae-java-vm.log and $WAE_RUN/logs/cisco-wae-smart-license.log, we will be help determine issues if any.
+On the WAE Server, set verbosity to 60 (debug) for the respective nimos prior to running a collection.
+Files in $WAE_RUN/packages/cisco-wae-nimo/priv/work/<network>/ will contain essential information pertaining to licensing. $WAE_RUN/logs/wae-java-vm.log and $WAE_RUN/logs/cisco-wae-smart-license.log, will also contain information associated with licensing.